afontcu/afontcu.dev/content/blog/wip/index.md

 …meaning you get slack time…

 …which you can use to improve tools, processes, skills.
 Morale gets up.
-And all of these allow you to reduce the WIP.
+And all these allow you to reduce the WIP.

 ## In short